 But now, so many years after my fears of food started, I know the exact reason why it was me.
 And I am so beyond grateful that it was me.

 I was able to completely and deeply heal my relationship with food, health, and my body, and now I change lives daily by sharing the exact tools I used to do it.
 I am grateful every day for my experiences, healing, and growth, as well as my community, clients, and students who have also chosen to say YES to their freedom.

 If you’re ready to say YES to your freedom, then you’re in for a treat!
-I’m hosting a totally free (but oh-so-valuable) workshop on Food Freedom & Escaping Diet Culture FOR GOOD!
-Click to register here, and be sure to share this event with your friends.
-For more information and food freedom tips, connect with me @sloaneelizabeth on IG!
+I'm opening up my calendar for a few more Complimentary Intuitive Eating Coaching Sessions!
+Click to sign up for a spot here for a personalized food freedom action plan, and be sure to connect with me @sloaneelizabeth on IG!